-founded in 1967 by Federigo Melis, and Fernand Braudel, in collaboration with a group of important scholars, who formed the first Scientific Committee.
+The "F. Datini" International Institute of Economic History was founded in 1968 by Federigo Melis, and Fernand Braudel, in collaboration with a group of important scholars, who formed the first Scientific Committee.

 The Foundation studies the economic history in pre-industrial age (XIIIth-XVIIIth centuries).

 The administrative body attends to the management of the Foundation, in it are represented the private and the Public agencies who have contributed to form the patrimony of the Foundation and all those people (ordinary associates, meritorious supporters and) who support the activities.

 The Foundation is also supported by the MIBACT: "Ministero per i Beni e le Attività Culturali".